Veeresh464/Intelligent-task-offloading-in-private-5G-networks/README.md

 - User Equipment (UE) Layer: This layer consists of mobile devices (UEs) connected wirelessly via a 5G network.
 Communication is facilitated by a USRP B210 software-defined radio acting as the base station, which forms the Radio Access Network (RAN).
 These devices offload computation-intensive tasks to the network for processing.

+- **Core Layer:** The core layer is implemented using **Open5GS** as the 5G core network.
+Within Open5GS, key network functions such as the **Session Management Function (SMF)** and **User Plane Function (UPF)** manage routing, session handling, and packet forwarding.
+This layer establishes and maintains connectivity between **User Equipment (UEs)** and the data processing layers, enabling seamless network registration and data flow.

 ## Total Work Flow
 1. User connects Private 5G network